to participate click here 👈

 Are you a nature-lover?
-Would you like to combine the large range of landscapes you will find on your way while traveling by bike?
-For the smaller campsites as well as for the larger ones, this section will be perfect for you!
+Would you like to combine the large range of landscapes you will find on your way with traveling by bike?
+For both young and older campers, this section will be perfect for you!
 It is time to saddle up and travel the roads of Europe.
 Wherever you are, you will find a HomeCamper host.

-Veteran or amateur cyclist, seasoned cyclist traveller, mountain biker and hiker, cycling is your passion and as soon as the weather is fine you will be criss-crossing the roads of France in the campsites by bike.
+Are you a veteran or an amateur cyclist, a cyclist traveller, a mountain biker or an hiker ?
+Cycling is your passion and as soon as the weather is good go criss-cross the roads of France with your bike in the campsites.

-Close to your road, there is surely a HomeCamper host ready to welcome you for your bike camping holidays.
-Better still, it can be a great base to discover a region where everything is planned to make it easier for you to practice your favourite leisure activity: information point for cycle tourism, closed garage for bikes and mountain bikes, washing point...
+Close to your route, there is surely a HomeCamper host ready to welcome you for your bike camping holidays.
+Even better, it can be a great way to discover a region where everything is planned to make it easier for you to practice your favourite leisure activity: information point for cycle tourism, closed garage for bikes and mountain bikes, washing point...
 Our "cyclo campsites" are just waiting for your stopover visit during your cycling trip.

 Unlike other types of travel, cycling requires both physical and mental preparation.
 Although you don't need to train intensively, there are certain conditions and steps that should not be overlooked.